-Cavity trees in unmarked cluster will have a single blue band.
-Even though these buffer areas are unmarked, the cavity tree itself is clearly marked with blue painted band.
+Cavity trees in unmarked clusters will have a single blue band.
+Even though these buffer areas are unmarked, the cavity tree itself is marked with a blue-painted band.
 It is imperative that the cavity tree not be subjected to any harm or damage.